Karana316/flask-aws-tutorial/README.md

 I chose PostgreSQL just because it is a nice option.

-# Configuration Considerations
+## Configuration Considerations
 The configs will cleanly allow you to change between local, dev, test, and prod environments.

 Most configs are included in the .env file.
-I've included a template that you would just need to fill out and rename.
+I've included a env_template that you would just need to fill out and rename to .env.
 - You always need an APP_SECRET for Flask encryption.
 - You always need FLASK_APP set to application for Flask-Migrate to correctly find the app.
 - If you want to develop locally, you would need PostgreSQL installed, set LOCAL_DEVELOPMENT=True and include LOCAL_USER